nate-strauser/meteor-cookbook/recipe-pattern.md

 ----------

-Introduction paragraph.
+Introduction.
 Discuss problem/concern at high level.
 Provide some background for context.

 ----------